xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

 ### Task 1.2: Launch the Attack Using C

-Other than the TCP cache issue, all the issues mentioned in the lab instructions for Task 1.1 can be resolved if we can send spoofed SYN packets fast enough.
+Actually, it is more likely that our attack using the Python program would fail.
+Multiple issues could contribute to the failure of the attack.
+Other than the TCP cache issue, all the issues mentioned in the [lab instructions](https://seedsecuritylabs.org/Labs_20.04/Files/TCP_Attacks/TCP_Attacks.pdf) for Task 1.1 can be resolved if we can send spoofed SYN packets fast enough.
+We can certainly achieve that using the following C program:

 ```c
 /* synflood.c */